baezortega/baezortega.github.io/_posts/2018-08-06-robust_regression.md

 <center>
 𝑦 = 𝛼 + 𝛽𝑥 + 𝜀
 </center>
-In this equation, *ε* represents the error in the linear relationship: if no noise were allowed, then the paired *x* and *y* values would need to be arranged in a perfect straight line (for example, as in *y* = 2\_x\_ + 1).
+In this equation, *ε* represents the error in the linear relationship: if no noise were allowed, then the paired *x*- and *y*-values would need to be arranged in a perfect straight line (for example, as in *y* = 2\_x\_ + 1).
 Because we assume that the relationship between *x* and *y* is truly linear, any variation observed around the regression line must be random noise, and therefore normally distributed.
 From a probabilistic standpoint, such relationship between the variables could be formalised as

 <center>
 𝑦 ~ 𝓝(𝛼 + 𝛽𝑥, 𝜎)